JeromeDane/front-end-code-challenge/README.md

 ## Code Structure

-I chose to use a single page JavaScript application design rather than having the user navigate between separate pages.
-This means there may be more initial loading, but the overall user experience should be smoother and more dynamic, with less drag on the back-end system.
+I chose to use a single page JavaScript application design rather than having users navigate between separate pages.
+There may be more initial loading, but the overall user experience should be smoother and more dynamic, with less drag on the back end system.

-The user interface leverages [Backbone.js](http://backbonejs.org/) to manage a relatively modular design pattern.
+The user interface leverages [Backbone.js](http://backbonejs.org/) to manage a modular design pattern.
 Views render data to templates, and automatically update as data is modified.
 Dependencies are managed and loaded using [Require.JS](http://requirejs.org/).
-Much of the interactive input elements are generated using [jQuery UI](https://jqueryui.com) to create a rich experience with low coding time and good cross-browser support.
+Much of the interactive input elements are generated using [jQuery UI](https://jqueryui.com) to create a rich experience with less coding time and good cross-browser support.

 Here is the directory structure for this project: